-- (a) Form of Electronic Signature.
+(a) Form of Electronic Signature.
 A document that is converted directly from a word processing application to .pdf (as opposed to scanning) must be signed in accordance with Fed.
 R. Civ.
+P. 5(d)(3)(C).

-P. 5(d)(3)(C). - (b) Other Documents.
-A signature on a document other than a document filed as provided under subdivision (a) must be an original handwritten signature and must be scanned into .pdf format for electronic filing. - (c) Documents with Multiple Attorneys' Signatures.
-A document signed by more than one attorney and electronically filed must: - (1) include a representation on the signature lines where the handwritten signatures of the non-filing attorneys would otherwise appear that the non-filing attorneys consent to the document; - (2) identify in the signature block the non-filing attorneys whose signatures are required and be followed by notices of endorsement filed by the other attorneys within three business days after the original document is filed; or - (3) include a scanned document containing all necessary signatures. - (d) Unauthorized Use of ECF Log-in and Password.
+(b) Other Documents.
+A signature on a document other than a document filed as provided under subdivision (a) must be an original handwritten signature and must be scanned into .pdf format for electronic filing.

+(c) Unauthorized Use of ECF Log-in and Password.
 No one may knowingly allow anyone other than a filer's authorized agent to use the filer's ECF log-in and password.